snowfoxsh/nestify/README.md

 In this example, `struct DatabaseConfig` is defined directly within the `Option<T>` generic type in the declaration of `AppConfig`.
 This specific way of defining `DatabaseConfig` inline as part of the `AppConfig` declaration is not supported by Nestify at the moment.

-Notice how `#[derive(Debug)]` is applied not to the field as an attribute but to the nested structure.
-Applied field attributes are compatible with attribute modifiers.
-Regular field attributes are not compatible with attributes.

 ---

 ## Contributing